katelee168/katelee168.github.io/drafts/transformative-ai.md

 ---
 <p style="text-align:right">May 2023</p>

-We should use _*transformative AI*_ when talking about new + future ML/AI tools.
+We should use _*transformative AI*_ when talking about current + future ML/AI tools.

 > **Transformative AI**: The application of statistical, machine learning, or artificial intelligence tools that has a significant impact on either daily life, an industry/sector/good, or world affairs.
+>
-Transformative AI prompts re-thinking either the statistical/ML/AI tools, or the role they play in their application.
+> Transformative AI prompts re-thinking either the statistical/ML/AI tools, or the role they play in their application.
 Transformative AI doesn’t have to be accurate, useful, or safe–it just has to be used to some effect.

 _Pros:_

 - Focuses on the impact
 - Focuses on choices around model creation, release, and adoption.
-Doesn’t require a conversation about sentience.
+- Doesn’t require a conversation or decision about what is sentience.

 _Drawbacks:_